-- Faster Wireless Networking Enable wireless connectivity on your Desktop PC computer with the DWA-525.
-With the performance of D-Link's Wireless N 150 line of wireless products, the DWA-525 delivers a more reliable wireless connection.
-Perform multiple network tasks at once with the speed provided by this Wireless Adapter. - Compatible with 802.11b and 802.11g Devices Fully compatible with the IEEE 802.11b and 802.11g standards, the DWA-525 can connect with existing 802.11b or 802.11g compliant routers, access points and cards.
-That means you can still communicate with colleagues and friends while you have the ability to link to even more wireless networks. - Better Security with WPA/WPA2 and WPS With the DWA-525 in your Desktop PC you can securely connect to a wireless network using WPA/WPA2 (Wi-Fi Protected Access) for wireless authentication, as well as WPS (Wi-Fi Protected Setup) providing you a much higher level and an easier way of security for your data and communication than has previously been available.
+- Faster Wireless Networking\ Enable wireless connectivity on your Desktop PC computer with the DWA-556.
+With the performance of D-Link's Xtreme N® line of wireless products, the DWA-556 delivers an unsurpassed wireless experience.
+Perform multiple network tasks at once with the speed provided by this Wireless Adapter. - Compatible with 802.11g Devices Fully compatible with the 802.11g standards, the DWA-556 can connect with existing 802.11g compliant routers, access points and cards.
+That means you can still communicate with colleagues and friends while you have the ability to link to even more wireless networks. - Better Security with WPA With the DWA-556 in your Desktop PC, you can securely connect to a wireless network using WPA (Wi-Fi Protected Access) for wireless authentication.
+WPA provides you with a much higher level of security for your data and communication than what has previously been available. - Total Performance Upgrade your computer with the latest 802.11n technology. - Total Wireless Protection Connect to secure wireless networks using WPA and WPA2. - Total Connection Get reception throughout your home by connecting to an Wireless N Router.

-^{&#}x27;Maximum wireless signal rate derived from IEEE Standard 802.11g and 802.11n specifications.
+'Maximum wireless signal rate derived from IEEE Standard 802.11g and 802.11n specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental factors will adversely affect wireless signal range.